Al3zama1/swe-notes/CCNA/5 - Ethernet LAN Switching.md

 ## Switch Functionality
 * Switches `learn`, `flood`, and `fordward` packets
 	* **Learn**
 		* Switches dynamically learn MAC addresses when a new frame arrives.
-The association between the source MAC address of the packet and the interface that it came is is written to the switch's `MAC Address Table`.
+The association between the source MAC address of the frame and the interface through which it came is written to the switch's `MAC Address Table`.
 		* `Aging`: Associations in a switch's MAC address table are removed after 5 minutes of inactivity.
 		* `Dynamic MAC address` is an address that is learned automatically by the switch.
 	* **Flood**